Skyway-y-su-Lacayo/Project-Algo/Multiplayer Game/Game/README.txt

 If either the shooter or the reflector of a team are hit by reflected bullets 4 times, the oposing team is victorious, and the game will reset.

 FEATURES
+- Pings -> Lucas García
+- Replication -> Lucas García and Lorién Portella
 - Delivery Manager -> Lorién Portella
-- Client Side prediction -> Lorién Portella
 - Entity interpolation -> Lucas García
+- Gameplay -> Lucas García
+- Player Client Side prediction -> Lorién Portella
+- Arrow Client Side prediction -> Lucas García
 - Animation system, modifying the original DirectX renderer (only used for player lifes, but it is there) -> Lucas García
-- Gameplay -> Lucas García
-- Pings -> Lucas García
-- Replication -> Lucas García and Lorién Portella

 CONSTRAINTS
 - The game won't start until all the players are connected.